sleepycat/ashikawa-core/README.md

 * MRI 1.9.3 and 2.0.0
 * Rubinius 1.9 mode
 * JRuby 1.9 mode

-We also run on JRuby and MRI Head, but they are allowed failures (Please see [Travis](http://travis-ci.org/triAGENS/ashikawa-core) for their build status).

 Please note that the [`master`](https://github.com/triAGENS/ashikawa-core) branch is always the stable version released on Ruby Gems and documented on [RDoc](http://www.rubydoc.info/github/triAGENS/ashikawa-core).
 If you want the most recent version, please refer to the [`development`](https://github.com/triAGENS/ashikawa-core/tree/development) branch.